Countess Augusta Reuss of Ebersdorf: Family

-Augusta was born on 19 January 1757, the second child of Heinrich XXIV, Count Reuss of Ebersdorf and Countess Karoline Ernestine of Erbach-Schönberg.
+Augusta was born on 19 January 1757, the second of seven children of Heinrich XXIV, Count Reuss of Ebersdorf, and his wife, Countess Karoline Ernestine of Erbach-Schönberg.
 Her birthplace, Ebersdorf, was a center of Pietism in Thuringia and Augusta's grandparents were ardent admirers of this religious movement.

 Augusta's grandaunt, Countess Erdmuthe Dorothea of Reuss-Ebersdorf, was married to Count Nicholas Louis von Zinzendorf und Pottendorf, leader of the revivalist Moravian Church.
 This background explains the deep religious feelings of Duchess Augusta in later years.

 Marriage

 Her father commissioned a portrait of Augusta as Artemisia by the painter Johann Heinrich Tischbein.
 Count Heinrich XXIV showed this painting during the Perpetual Diet so potential marriage candidates were aware of his beautiful daughter.

 In Ebersdorf on 13 June 1777, Augusta married Francis, Duke of Saxe-Coburg-Saalfeld, who previously acquired the Artemisia painting for four times the original price because he was deeply in love with Augusta, but he was already obliged to marry his relative Princess Sophie of Saxe-Hildburghausen.
-Sophie died of influenza on 28 October 1776, just seven months after their wedding, so the young Duke was free to wed again.
+Sophie died of influenza on 28 October 1776, just seven months after their wedding, so the young Duke was free to marry again.
 Francis and Augusta married in early 1777.

 During her marriage, Augusta bore her husband 10 children, though only seven of them survived to adulthood; some of their children played important roles in European history, such as Victoria, Duchess of Kent, and King Leopold I of Belgium.